 In the early 80’s, Bryan and Dan developed many new tools and techniques for the fretting of new instruments and the re-fretting of vintage ones.

 One such tool is the Fret Jig, a custom fixture that adjusts to the angle the player holds the instrument.
 With this tool, Bryan can accurately predict relief in the “playing option” of an instrument, making for a better feeling and sounding guitar.
 This tool and others have now become industry standards for luthiers around the world and can be found in almost every repair or building facility.

 Reproducing vintage style finishes for restoring priceless instruments became one of Bryan’s main projects throughout the 1980’s.
 But it wasn’t just a matter of getting the color right, it also included aging the finish to look correct for its era.

 Bryan was one of the pioneers developing methods for setting the patina on refinished instruments to bring them back to their original appearance.

 Instrument refurbishing and restoration are much different from your general maintenance and repair issues.
 The techniques used typically require decades of experience to bring an instrument back to working condition.

 When Bryan takes on a refurbishing job, it’s generally a major project on a priceless family heirloom or an irreplaceable piece of vintage guitar history.
 He generally takes on two or three projects a year.
 To inquire about your instrument, give Bryan a call.

-And yes, we did restore this guitar to full playing condition.
+(And yes, this guitar was restored to full playing condition!)

 To inquire about having Bryan and Andy repair your guitar, reach out to us at email@example.com or call (800) 278-0089 or (231) 796-5611